 Les’s take a quick look at some the different items we will find in the realm of Tec diving

 As mentioned in another article, decompression diving can become difficult to manage because you also have to manage your breathing gas.
-Decompression divers will often use different sets of breathing gasses at different depths to shorten the over all dive time.
-This can made decompression planning difficult.
+Decompression divers will often use different sets of breathing gasses at different depths to shorten the overall dive time.
+This can make decompression planning difficult.

 Mix Gas diving

 When you learned scuba diving, you used compressed air, the same that you breathe every day excepted filtered for water content and pollutants.
 Later you might have moved up to Enriched Air Nitrox (EAN).
 This reduced the nitrogen in our system giving us a longer bottom time before hitting the decompression limit, but the trade-off was that we could not go as deep.
 One of the areas of diving for Tec divers is Trimix.
 While EAN changes the ratio of oxygen and nitrogen by adding oxygen, Trimix changes the ratio by adding helium.
 Trimix is a breathing gas with helium, oxygen, and nitrogen.
 Changing the percentages between the three gasses will help us manage the effects of oxygen and nitrogen on our bodies.

 Scuba is an open circuit configuration.
 We have our breathing gas in our cylinders, we inhale it and when we exhale it leaves the circuit.
 Closed-circuit systems will reuse the air.
 It is a complex operation but has a simple explanation.
 The generic term for a close system is a rebreather.